Technogoose030/Jmay/Project1.md

 ## <ins>Installation and Setup:<ins>

-Installed Burp Suite on a local machine.
+Installed Burp Suite on a kali linux machine.

-Configured Burp Suite to intercept traffic by setting up a local proxy server using foxyproxy, typically running on port 8080.
+Configured Burp Suite to intercept traffic by setting up a local proxy server using foxyproxy(for easy toggling), typically running on port 8080.

 ## <ins>Browser Configuration:<ins>